Building with Amazon Bedrock: A Product Manager's Journey

 APIs All the Way Down

 One thing that stood out to me is how Bedrock makes it simple to access foundation models via an API.
 The course is specifically for developers but is simple and well explained, most steps are easy to follow.
 However, since its launch, several code libraries, formatting rules, and webpage URLs have changed.
 A developer could have solved these issues independently but for me simply copying the code didn’t work.
-ChatGPT proved invaluable in debugging.
-It guided me step-by-step through each error, helping resolve issues efficiently and making the process much smoother.
+ChatGPT proved invaluable in debugging, guiding me step-by-step through each error.

 We called the Bedrock API by running Python code from a GitHub Codespace.
 With fewer than 100 lines of simple (ChatGPT-edited) code, I was talking to Claude via Bedrock’s API.
 A magic moment.